 How Often Should I Aerate Lawn?
-(Best Time to Aerate )
+(Best Time To Aerate )

-The aeration is a time-consuming lawn maintenance process that involves puncturing small holes in the ground to break up compacted soil and give roots easy access to water, oxygen, and nutrients.
+The aeration of lawns is a time-consuming lawn maintenance process that involves puncturing small holes in the ground to break up compacted soil and give roots easy access to water, oxygen, and nutrients.
 It’s one of the important lawn care procedures that lawn owners should carry out or plan for in the grass maintenance routine.
 But when should you aerate your lawn?
 How often should you aerate the lawn?

 When should you aerate your lawn?

 Compacted soil deprives grass lawns of oxygen, water, and nutrients.
 In addition, the grass struggles more in stressful conditions like low rainfall and heat and tends to lose its healthy, rich color.
 Ensure you check the weather conditions to reduce these constraints.
 Successful aeration should open up a way for grassroots to get these essential elements.
+The plugs of soil left on top of the soils will break down with time.
+To achieve the best results of beautiful lawn, couple aeration with basic lawn care practices such as properly mowing, fertilizing and adequate watering.

 Depending on the lawn size, you can aerate by hand or machine.
 But how should you aerate?